d3ledger/notary/doc/api-client.md

 ### Reject settlement

-To reject a settlement a client should get pending settlement transaction and sign it in [batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch) with any invalid key and send it again to remove the transaction from Iroha list of pending transactions.
+To reject the settlement the client should get pending settlement transaction and sign it in [batch transaction](https://iroha.readthedocs.io/en/latest/core_concepts/glossary.html?highlight=batch#atomic-batch) with any invalid key and send it again to remove the transaction from Iroha list of pending transactions.